INTRODUCTION TO MAKING COLD PROCESS AND HOT PROCESS SOAP

 For your first soap let’s try a v easy recipe where you don’t need to take temperatures – 30% coconut oil and 70% olive oil.
 Use http://www.soapcalc.net/calc/SoapCalcWP.asp to calculate your recipe.

 - Under no., 2 choose “grams” – input how much oils you want to use but input at least 500 grams.
 Cosmetic formulators use the weight measurement of grams instead of ounces, cups, teaspoons etc. To help with conversion, there are 28.3495 grams (g) in an ounce (not fluid ounce).
 453.592 grams equal 1 pound.
 1000 grams make 1 kilogram.
-(Note: Grams (a weight measurement) is similar to millilitres/ml (a volume measurement) as 100g of water is the same as 100ml of water but this isn’t accurate for all liquids – oil weighs less than water so 100g of oil might only measure 80ml.)
+(Note: Grams (a weight measurement) is similar to millilitres/ml (a volume measurement) as 100g of water is the same as 100ml of water but this isn’t accurate for all liquids – oil weighs less than water so 100g of oil might measure 110ml.)

 - Under no. 4 input superfat of 8.

 - Under fragrance – using grams is handy for converting percentages – if you’re making a soap which has an oil amount of 100g then 1% of that weighs 1g.
 Do check with your supplier the recommended maximum usage and that the fragrance/essential oil is skin safe.
 The amount added to soaps is usually between 3 – 5% of the total oil amount (but could be less than 3% so do check recommended maximum usage).
 Example calculation: 3% of 100g is 3g.
-There are 1,000g in 1 kg so 3% of 1kg is 35g.
+There are 1,000g in 1 kg so 3% of 1kg is 30g.
 4.5% is 45g per 1,000g (1kg).
 So if you wish to add 4% fragrance, input 40g into soapcalc (per 1kg).

 - Under no. 5 highlight your oil (normal coconut oil is 76 degree and olive oil is NOT pomace unless it has pomace written on the bottle).

 - Under no. 6 click on the plus sign and then input the percentage amount of the oil.
+We are using 30% coconut and 70% olive.

 - Do this until you’ve entered all your oils then click on “calculate recipe” and then “view or print recipe”.
 A new window will open up which will tell you how much water, lye/sodium hydroxide, oils and fragrance you need in grams.